-If you’ve looked and can’t find an existing group in your area—and you have at least two members for each of your Crews or Sections—you can register a new Scout Group with the BPSA.
-Registering a new group is easy!
-Use our Group Charter Application Form to register a new Scout Group.
+If you’ve looked and can’t find an existing BPSA group in your area, and you have at least two members (scouts) and two leaders (scouters) lined up for each of your sections, then you can register (or “charter”) a new scout group with the BPSA.
+Chartering a new group is easy and requires no sponsoring organization.
+Simply fill out our Group Charter Application Form to register a new BPSA scout group.
 You’ll need to fill in all the information on that form, which includes a list of each registering member of your group; and each registering member of the group will need to fill out and sign the Liability Waiver & Medical Release Form.
-A copy of each of these items should be mailed in with the application and kept on file in your records.
+A copy of each of these items should be mailed in with the application and a copy kept on file in your group records.

 - 14th Treaty Oak

-Once you’ve determined your Group’s unique number and name, each individual section’s full title would be something similar to “10th Daniel Boone Rover Crew” or “14th Treaty Oak Timberwolf Pack,” etc., depending on the section(s) you are registering.
-Please do not include the words “Scout,” “Scouting” or “Council” in your group or section names.
-“Scout Group” is always implied after the group’s name, i.e., 10th Daniel Boone Scout Group.
-Therefore you shouldn’t t use the word “scout” or “group” in your name as it would be redundant.
-Remember, in order to have a fully registered Group and Section, you’ll need a minimum of two (2) members.
-For non-Rover sections, registering a new group will also require two (2) registered Rover Leaders because of our 2-deep leadership policies in BPSA.
+Once you’ve determined your group’s unique number and name, each individual section’s full title would be something similar to “22nd Wildwood Rover Crew” or “136th Joe English Timberwolf Pack,” etc., depending on the section(s) you are registering.
+Please do not include the words “Scout,” “Scouting” or “Council” in your official group or section names.
+“Scout Group” is always implied after the group’s name, i.e., 55th Cascadia Scout Group.
+Therefore you shouldn’t use the word “scout” or “group” in your name as it would be redundant.
+Remember, in order to have a fully registered group and section, you’ll need a minimum of two (2) members.
+For non-Rover sections, registering a new group will also require two (2) registered Rover Leaders because of our 2-deep leadership policies in the BPSA.
 And, if co-ed, at least one (1) female leader and one (1) male leader.

-Another unique aspect for each Scout Group in the BPSA is the Group’s necker colors.
-The scarf or neckerchief (called a necker) is worn by all members of all sections of a particular Scout Group.
-Its design and colors are unique and make that Scout Group distinct among other Scout Groups in the BPSA.
+Another unique aspect for each scout group in the BPSA is the group’s necker design.
+The scarf or neckerchief (called a necker) is worn by all members of all sections of a particular scout group.
+Its design and colors are unique and make that scout group distinct among other scout groups in the BPSA.
 The traditional necker designs were very subdued in color, and the designs were kept simple and BPSA recommends keeping with the traditional style for the neckers.
-Our neckers also follow those used by Traditional Scouting organizations around the world in that they are square, not triangular.
-There are a couple of places you can go to design your group’s necker online and even order them:
+Our neckers also follow those used by traditional scouting organizations around the world in that they are square, not triangular.

 Download the Group Charter Application Form, along with a Medical Release & Liability Waiver form for each member you are registering for your section(s).
 Each of these will need to be sent in to BPSA for proper registration and approval.